-An Urban Planner will consider this variation and whether the application is considered to meet the relevant design principles or local housing objectives, to determine whether the variation can be supported.
-Where variations are not considered to meet the design principles, amended plans or reconsideration of the proposal will be required.
+An Urban Planner will consider this departure and whether the application is considered to meet the relevant design principles and local housing objectives, to determine whether the departure can be supported.
+Where departures are not considered to meet the design principles or local housing objectives, amended plans or reconsideration of the proposal will be required.